MatthN/MatthN.github.io/_posts/2024-03-23-Bayesian_optimization.markdown

 This shows that our objective functions seems to reach a plateau, something you would expect with the `n_estimators` parameter.
 Once you have sufficient, adding more estimators does not improve the model performance.

+The downside of Bayesian optimization is that it requires the information from the previous iterations.
+Therefore, it is very difficult to parallelize.

+Let's look at some libraries that have Bayesian optimization methods.

 #### scikit-optimize
 The scikit-optimize package has an API to execute Bayesian optimization which is very intuitive.
 You define the search space and objective function, and then let `gp_minimize` do the work.